HONOUR THE LORD WITH YOUR SUBSTANCE

 29 And Moses said, “You have spoken well.
 I will never see your face again.”
 (NKJV).

 Eventually, God brought the children of Israel out of Egypt not only with their own livestock but also with the wealth of Egypt.
-God gave the children of Israel favour in the sight of the Egyptians so that they gladly and freely gave them whatever they requested for.
+God gave the children of Israel favour in the sight of the Egyptians so that they gladly and freely gave them whatever they requested from them.

 35 Now the children of Israel had done according to the word of Moses, and they had asked from the Egyptians articles of silver, articles of gold, and clothing.